cn-uofbasel/PiCN/docs/nfn.md

 NFN relies on the forwarding by using longest prefix matching, similar to ICN.
 Therefore, all components behind the first name are ignored.
-Since there are two ICN names, this interest can either be forwarded to **/func/combine** or to **/data/obj1**.
+Since there are two ICN names, this interest can either be forwarded towards **/func/combine** or towards **/data/obj1**.

 The forwarding strategy on the nodes in the network decides, which name is prepended.
+Thus, the network optimizes where a computation is executed, without user interaction.

-Each network node can rewrite the name of an interest and prepend a different name or split the computation to subcomputations for parallel execution.
+Each network node can
+rewrite the name of an interest and prepend a different name or split the computation to subcomputations for parallel execution.
 Since the network automatically rewrites an interest message, a user do not need to care about prepending a name or parallelization.

 ## Encoding a Named Function in a Content Object